What does a seamstress do?

 Depending on the type of alteration, they may have to unpick the stitches in the garment before sewing the pieces together again in a slightly different position.
 They have to decide what kind of stitching will suit different types of fabric and may stitch by hand and/or use an industrial-type sewing machine, such as an overlocker.

 They usually work around 35 to 40 hours a week, which may include Saturdays.
 Part-time work and overtime may be available.

 They usually work in a shop or workshop, dry cleaners or sometimes from home.
 Most of the time they work sitting down at a machine.

-To work as a clothing alteration hand you should:
+To work in clothing alteration you should:

 Seamstresses work in clothing retailers, as well as dry cleaners and industrial laundries.
 There are also shops which specialise in fast alteration and repair services.

 Promotion prospects are limited, but in larger companies there may be supervisory roles available.
 Self-employment is also an option.

-If you would like to know anything about Clothing Alteration that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about clothing alteration that does not appear on Hotcourses, further information can be found below.